What is the Human Development Index?

 What is Human Development Index?

-The HDI was created to focus on people—or, more specifically, on their possibilities to realize fulfilling careers and lifestyles.
 In addition to typical economic growth data like GDP.
 Assessing a country’s capacity for individual human development offers an additional criterion for assessing its level of development.

 • The United Nations uses a measurement system called the Human Development Index (HDI) to assess each nation’s degree of individual human development.